Baked Ziti

 Broiled baked ziti with browned cheese on top

 After baking for 20 minutes, remove the foil, turn the oven to broil, and return the casserole to the oven (keep it on the middle rack, about 10-12 inches from the broiler).
-Broil for about 5 minutes, or just until the cheese is browned on top.
+Broil for about 5 minutes, or just until the cheese is brown on top.
 Keep a close eye as it broils because broilers can vary in intensity.

 Overhead view of baked ziti in the casserole dish with a wooden spoon on the side.